adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/index.md

 * Push notifications
 * Invocation of Custom Code

 I am going to cover each of these in great detail.
 In addition, I will also cover some common issues and solutions that developers run into while developing cloud connected mobile applications such as testing and going to production.

+Aside from the actual features of mobile apps, there are other things to consider while developing your mobile application.
+Here is my list, in no particular order:

+1. Continuous Deployment
+2. Slots or Staging Sites
+3. Automatic Scalability
+4. Database Backups
+5. Combined Web

+The point here is that my intent is to write a production quality application.
+I need to be able to deploy my site with confidence without resorting to jumping through hoops.
+I want to run multiple versions of the backend so that I can run a staging site for testing purposes.
+I want to be able to roll back my production site to a previous version at a moments notice.
+I want to be able to handle the load when my app is successful, and I want things to be backed up (since bad things inevitably happen when I am least prepared).

+All of these features are available in Azure App Service, and the Mobile Apps SDK that I will use throughout the book is supported only on Azure App Service.

 ## What You Will Need